fresh2dev/yapx/docs/page/completion.md

 # Shell Completion

-When the [shtab](https://github.com/iterative/shtab) library is present, yapx CLIs gain the ability to expect shell-completion scripts using the flag `--print-shell-completion`.
+When the [shtab](https://github.com/iterative/shtab) library is present, yapx CLIs gain the ability to export shell-completion scripts using the flag `--print-shell-completion`.

 Install `shtab` using: `pip install yapx[shtab]`